immersommer/Operating-system-construction-note/Week 7 Coroutines and Threads 54181545b5f748e0af0b9c787539ec9e.md

 1. What is Coroutine and  Coroutine control flow
     - Coroutine  is generalized routine, it is executed by a coroutine control flow, and it  **additionally** allows explicit suspend/resume
     - Coroutine control flow is a coroutine execution, and each Control flow has its own, independent state (register, stack …)
-    - Coroutines and coroutine control flows also have a schema instance relationship.
+    - Coroutines and coroutine control flows also have a **schema-instance relationship**.
 2. Basic Terminology:

     Coroutine control flows are created, managed and destroyed by additional primitives: